wangxingchen2930/algorithm-and-data-structure/data_structure/README.md

 for deletion
 - Can remove/insert a node easily if address/insertion location is known
 - More memory and overhead (management of links)

+## Stacks

+- LIFO (Last In First Out)

+### Implementation

+- Linked list
+- Array
+    - Grow the size of the arrsy by a multiplicative factor
+    - Shrink the stack by the same factor